singh-man/books/crackingTheCoding/17_hard.md

 We're again at the same point we were in the first part of the problem.
 We need a calculation that can be applied such that the result is unique across all potential pairs of missing numbers.

-Perhaps there is such a calculation (the prime one would work, but it's not constant time), but your inter­viewer probably doesn't expect you to know such math.
+Perhaps there is such a calculation (the prime one would work, but it's not constant time), but your interviewer probably doesn't expect you to know such math.

 What else can we do?
 Let's go back to what we can do.
 We can get x  +  y and we can also get x * y.
 Each result leaves us with a number  of possibilities.
 But using both  of them narrows it down to the specific numbers.